hadipourh/zeroplus/README.md

 - [Or-Tools](https://developers.google.com/optimization)
  to solve our CP models.

+- [Gurobi](https://www.gurobi.com/downloads/gurobi-software/) to count the number of ID distinguishers for ForkSKINNY and SKINNY.

 ## Installation

 Many CP solvers are bundled with MiniZinc and can be used without any further installation.